BenB196/ip-api-proxy/README.md

     "age": "24h"            #This is the age that a result is given, after which the result is marked as stale.
 Default: 24h },
   "port": 8080,             #This is the port which the application listens on.
-Default: 8080 "apiKey": "",             #This is the API for using IP-API's pro API.
+Default: 8080 "debugging": true,        #This is used to log queries for debugging purposes "apiKey": "",             #This is the API for using IP-API's pro API.
 Default: "", resorts to using the free API "prometheus": {
     "enabled": false        #This determines whether the Prometheus metrics endpoint is active.
 Default: false